-The International Paint Potable Water Tank Coatings Application Guidelines have been produced to ensure that a coating system, as applied, provides adequate protection against corrosion such that potable water is not tainted.
+The International Paint Potable Water Tank Coatings Application Guidelines have been produced and revised in line with the Worldwide Marine product range.
+The purpose of the guidelines is to ensure that a coating system, as applied, provides adequate protection against corrosion such that potable water is not tainted.